Two people leery of love agree to marry for every reason but, only to discover a red hot passion and maybe something more.

 He should have guessed.
 Vin himself spoke with a British accent because he had spent his formative years from the age of six at English boarding schools.
 A requirement his maternal grandfather had made for funding their lives until his mother married Jamison Latham.

 By the time his mother had remarried and could have kept him with her for the school months, Vin had established a life and friendships he was loathe to give up at school.
+And his mother, being the amazing woman she was, did not insist on it.

 “There is no point in our having dinner,” he said now.
 “I don’t know why you are here, but I owe nothing to the Singh family.”